André De Shields Fund Launches

 André has expressed hope that in opening doors in his own career that he has opened the doors for others and that he inspires others to blaze their own trails.
 This passion aligned perfectly with the vision for the Fund.

-“We are immeasurably grateful to André De Shields for lending his name to this effort and for his support of BIPOC artists and stories through the André De Shields Fund,” Elizabeth said.
+“We are immeasurably grateful to André De Shields for lending his name to this effort,” Elizabeth said.
 “The obstacles he faced in his career are unfortunately still not uncommon, and, with his help, we want to do our part to change that.”

 The performing arts dreams and work of artists can be supported through the André De Shields Fund.
 Click here to give to the André De Shields Fund.